-33. What information do you think a dog breeder should provide when applying for breeder registration or renewal?
-The number of dogs being kept on the premises A description of the premises where the dogs are being kept □ A description of the facilities ☐ The breed of dogs ☐ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. ☐ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards ⊠ Other - please specify: Dogs West Members should be exempt from the above and should be automatically accepted as they have to comply with comprehensive Regulations and a Code of Ethics.
-34. What do you think local governments should take into account when considering a dog breeder application or renewal?

-Questions - All ☐ The number of dogs being kept on the premises ☐ The breed of dogs Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law Other - please specify: Dogs West members should be exempt from the above and should be automatically accepted as they have to comply with comprehensive regulations and a Code of Ethics.
+33. What information do you think a dog breeder should provide when applying for breeder registration or renewal? ☑ The number of dogs being kept on the premises ☑ A description of the premises where the dogs are being kept ☑ A description of the facilities ☑ The breed of dogs ☑ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. □ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards ☐ Other - please specify: 34.
+What do you think local governments should take into account when considering a dog breeder application or renewal? ☑ The number of dogs being kept on the premises ☐ The breed of dogs ☑ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law ☐ Other - please specify:

+Questions - All

 The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
 It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept.

-35. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal? □ Yes ⋈ No □ Unsure 36.
-In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal? □ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many? □ No ⋈ Unsure 2 Chaule
+35. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application of renewal? ☒ Yes ☐ No ☐ Unsure 36.In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application of renewal? ☑ Where the dog breeder owns more than a certain number of dogs, of owns a kennel establishment If yes, how many?
+2+ ☐ No ☐ Unsure r